- 8:30amWednesday October 118:30am - 9:00amRegistration & Continental BreakfastWorkshop Registration & Continental Breakfast

 - 1:20pmThursday October 121:20pm - 1:45pmAnd So It Begins: Market Impact of New Global PE Capacity

 The long anticipated wave of new global PE production capacity is approaching.
 New capacity has already started in Mexico, China, the US and Saudi Arabia.
 Significantly more US based capacity is expected to start up by year end 2017.
-How will this new cost competitive production capacity impact global PE prices, margins, trade flows, and supplier relationships?And So It Begins: Market Impact of New Global PE Capacity
+How will this new cost competitive production capacity impact global PE prices, margins, trade flows, and supplier relationships?Polyethylene: In the Eye of the Storm

 The long anticipated wave of new global PE production capacity is approaching.
 New capacity has already started in Mexico, China, the US and Saudi Arabia.
 Significantly more US based capacity is expected to start up by year end 2017.
 How will this new cost competitive production capacity impact global PE prices, margins, trade flows, and supplier relationships?